 3. When the payment was successfully processed and the Buyer requests the refund

 This article is more about situations 3 and 4, in both of these cases, the Refund can be initiated by the Merchant himself.
 Payment Gateway is involved in the process but it is not authorized to initiate the refund.

 The merchant can issue a partial or full refund from their PayKun Merchant Dashboard.
 When the refund is being initiated by the merchant through the payment gateway, the payment gateway acts as a mediator in the back and forth authentication requests.
 Various parties are involved in the authentication process comprising a lot of manual human interventions and procedures (this is the main reason for the delay in refund).

 So, for the Refund requests, you need to contact the merchant directly or you may drop an email to the payment gateway who in turn would forward your request to the merchant.

 (The merchant would deal with the refunds as per their Return and Refund policy)

-When a customer shops online they want the cushion of the easy returns and refunds.
+When a customer shops online they want the cushion of a smooth payment gateway refund process and easy returns.
 In a way, it is required, because the customer is not able to touch or feel or experience the product or service when they buy it and if it does not match his requirements they would not want their money to be wasted.
 On the other hand, the customers take undue advantage of these services and so the merchants need to keep a strict refund and return policy as per their business model.